AWS S3 Encryption

 • Client-Side Encryption

-• data is encrypted at the client-side and uploaded to S3.
+• Data is encrypted at the client-side and uploaded to S3.

-• the encryption process, the encryption keys, and related tools are managed by the user.
+• The encryption process, the encryption keys, and related tools are managed by the user.

 S3 Server-Side Encryption

-• Server-side encryption is about data encryption at rest
+• Server-side encryption is about data encryption at rest.

 • Server-side encryption encrypts only the object data.